Age of consent in Asia: Maldives

 Sexual activity outside marriage is illegal in Maldives.

 The legal age of marriage is 18 for both males and females (16 with parental consent).

 Mongolia

 The age of consent in Mongolia is 16, regardless of gender or sexual orientation.

 Myanmar

 The age of consent in Myanmar is 16.
 It was raised from 14 with the amendment of the Myanmar Penal Code section 375, paragraph 5 in 2016.

 If married, the legal age is now 15.

 Nepal

 The age of consent in Nepal is 18 regardless of gender or sexual orientation.

 North Korea

 The age of consent in North Korea is 15.

 Oman

 Sexual activity outside marriage is illegal in Oman.

 Pakistan

 Sexual activity outside marriage is illegal in Pakistan.

-The minimum legal age of marriage is 18 for males, and 16 for females (with the exception of both Sindh and the Punjab, where the minimum age of marriage is set at 18 for both sexes).
+The minimum legal age of marriage is 18 for males and females.
+There is no separate consent age law, so the marriage age is taken as the consent age.

 Palestine

 Gaza Strip

-In the Gaza Strip, any kind of sexual activity outside marriage and homosexual is illegal.
+In the Gaza Strip, any kind of sexual activity outside marriage and homosexual activity is illegal.